toruki80/KVList/README.md

 # What's it all about?

 KVList gives you a generic key-value based list, that can be easily exposed to QML.
+Let's say we have a 'Addressbook' that holds a number of 'Person' objects.
+And each 'Person' has a couple of characteristics, such as 'age' and 'name'...
-Here is a simple example how to implement one:
+Here is a simple example how to implement this...

 ```
 // person.h